 People at risk of cardiovascular disease are advised to reduce their cholesterol levels, usually by taking statins.

-Supplementation with Coenzyme Q10 (CoQ10) may be of benefit to those taking statin medications.
-CoQ10 is a vitamin-like substance which is required by the body for the normal functioning of all tissues and those with the highest energy requirements (heart and muscles) are particularly reliant on an adequate supply.
-The body’s synthesis of CoQ10 is depleted by ageing, illness and by certain medications including statins.
-Supplementation with CoQ10 can prevent the depletion of CoQ10 levels which is associated with statins.
+A coenzyme q10 supplement may be of benefit to those taking statin medications.
+Coenzyme Q10 is a vitamin-like substance which the body requires for the normal functioning of all tissues and those with the highest energy requirements (heart and muscles) are particularly reliant on an adequate supply.
+The body’s synthesis of CoQ10 is depleting with age, illness and by certain medications including statins.
+Supplementation can prevent the depletion of CoQ10 levels at the hand of statins.

-CoQ10 supplementation may be beneficial to statin users because:
+A coenzyme q10 supplement may be beneficial to statin users because:

 - Supplementation with CoQ10 reduces LDL cholesterol levels

 - In the clinical study, Q-SYMBIO, published in the Journal of the American College of -Cardiology, supplementation with CoQ10 was reported to reduce the risk of cardiovascular consequences.
 420 heart failure patients took either three 100mg capsules of Bio-Quinone Q10 per day, or a placebo for two years.
 Consequently, supplementation with Q10 is reducing the risk of cardiac related mortality by 43%.

 - With regards to statin induced risk of diabetes, studies in animal models have shown that Coenzyme Q10 supplementation can reverse the adverse effects of statins.

 - Clinical studies have also shown that a coenzyme Q10 supplement, improves glycemic control